 All of the members of the Board of Directors are elected annually to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified.
 Pursuant to our By Laws, the Board of Directors may increase or decrease the number of directors from time to time, but not to fewer than three.
 The Board of Directors has determined that, until further action by the Board, the number of directors of the Company, from and after the time of the 2023 Annual Meeting of Stockholders, shall be nine.
 Accordingly, the number of directors to be elected at the 2023 Annual Meeting of Stockholders is nine.
 The Board of Directors has nominated for election the nine persons listed below.
 All of the nominees are currently serving as directors.
 Unless otherwise specified on the proxy, the shares represented by a proxy in the accompanying form will be voted for the election of the nine persons listed below.
 If, at the time of the meeting, any nominee is unable, or for good cause unwilling, to serve, which event is not anticipated, the shares will be voted for a substitute nominee proposed by the Board of Directors, unless the Board reduces the number of directors.
-The biographical sketches of each nominee below highlight some of the specific experience, qualifications, attributes or skills that contributed to his or her selection by the Board.
+The biographical sketches of each nominee below highlight some of the specific experience, qualifications, attributes or skills that contributed to his or her selection by the Board. attributes or skills that contributed to his or her selection by the Board.

-Age: 81 ERLAND E. KAILBOURNE
+ERLAND E. KAILBOURNE

-Director Since: 1999
+Chairman Since: 2020

-Chairman Since: 2020 Erland E. Kailbourne previously served as Chairman from May 2008 until February 2019.
-He resumed the position in January 2020.
-Mr. Kailbourne retired as Chairman and Chief Executive Officer (New York Region) of Fleet National Bank, a banking subsidiary of Fleet Financial Group, Inc., in 1998.
-He was Chairman and Chief Executive Officer of Fleet Bank, also a banking subsidiary of Fleet Financial Group, Inc., from 1993 until its merger into Fleet National Bank in 1997, and also served as Vice Chairman of the State University of New York from 1995 until 1999.
-He is a director of Rand Capital Corporation, where he is chair of the Audit Committee and member of the Governance Committee.
-He is also a director of the two insurance companies that comprise the Allegany Insurance Group, and a director of REV LNG Holdings, LLC and REV LNG, LLC..
+is also a director of the two insurance companies that comprise the Allegany Insurance Group, and a director of REV LNG Holdings, LLC and REV LNG, LLC..
 Mr. Kailbourne's broad experience as a director on numerous boards of public and private companies and foundations, his 38 years of experience in banking and finance, and his operational experience as chief executive officer of large organizations make him a valuable addition to the board of any public or private company, especially in oversight of risk management, liquidity, and finance matters.